By Dr. Mercola

 Castor Oil Can Stimulate Labor — But Extreme Caution Is Advised

-One 2001 study reported that all pregnant women who took castor oil experienced nausea afterwards.13 Another study also warned that the castor oil-induced contractions may lead to the passage of meconium (a baby’s first stool) while still inside the womb — putting him at risk of meconium aspiration that may result in neonatal respiratory distress.
-According to the study authors:14
+One 2001 study reported that all pregnant women who took castor oil experienced nausea afterwards.16 Another study also warned that the castor oil-induced contractions may lead to the passage of meconium (a baby's first stool) while still inside the womb — putting him at risk of meconium aspiration that may result in neonatal respiratory distress.
+According to the study authors:17

 "Most side effects caused by taking castor oil are fatigue, nausea, vomiting and diarrhea.
 Also, castor oil affected newborn's APGOR score at the first minute … It is very important that women get the appropriate dosage from midwife or obstetrician before trying any castor oil induction."

 Despite its potentially healing properties, you should know that the castor plant also contains a potent poison called ricin.
-Found in raw castor beans and the “mash” that’s left behind after castor oil has been processed, ricin, through oral, nasal or intravenous transfusion, prevents protein synthesis and kills your cells.
+Found in raw castor beans and the "mash" that's left behind after castor oil has been processed, ricin, prevents protein synthesis and kills your cells through oral, nasal or intravenous transfusion.

-Ricin is so potent that ingesting or inhaling just 1 milligram may be fatal,15 just as eating four to eight castor seeds can lead to death.16 There is no antidote for it; that’s why ricin is even used as a chemical warfare agent.
-In 2013, there were reports of ricin being mailed to U.S. Senators and even to President Obama.17
+Ricin is so potent that ingesting or inhaling just 1 milligram may be fatal,18 just as eating four to eight castor seeds can lead to death.19 There is no antidote for it; that's why ricin is even used as a chemical warfare agent.
+In 2013, there were reports of ricin being mailed to U.S. Senators and even to President Obama.20

 Use Castor Oil, but Keep an Eye Out for Potential Side Effects

 As with any herbal oil, I recommend that you use castor oil with care, as it can have potentially negative side effects.
 Those with sensitive skin may experience allergic reactions22 if they use this oil topically, which is why I advise doing a skin patch test prior to applying it copiously on large skin areas.